 Although this is the basic design of a perimeter network, there are many different designs, like back-to-back, tri-homed, and multi-homed.

 - Azure native controls.
-Azure Firewall and the web application firewall in Application Gateway offer basic security with a fully stateful firewall as a service, built-in high availability, unrestricted cloud scalability, FQDN filtering, support for OWASP core rule sets, and simple setup and configuration.
+Azure Firewall and Azure Web Application Firewall offer basic security advantages.
+Advantages are a fully stateful firewall as a service, built-in high availability, unrestricted cloud scalability, FQDN filtering, support for OWASP core rule sets, and simple setup and configuration.

 Avoid exposure to the internet with dedicated WAN links